MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 ## `from_chars`

-Convert a sequence of `char` to an integer or floating point value.
+Convert a sequence of `char` to an integer or floating-point value.

 ```cpp
 // char to an integer value